 - All Table A competitions under Art.
 238 both against and not against the clock:

+- Competitions for Young Rider Athletes

+- Competitions for Amateurs

+- Competitions for Young Horses

 - Competitions judged under Table C Art.
 239

 - Competitions judged under Art.
-245.3
+238 2.2 and Art 245.3

 - Grand Prix Competitions Art.
 261

 - Accumulator Competition Art.
 269

 - All competitions judged under Art.
 273

 - All competitions judged under Art.
 274

 - Competition with Winning Round Art.
 276

 - Derby Art.
 277

 - Power and Skill Art.
 262

 - Fault and Out Art.
 266

 - Hit and Hurry Article 267

 - Top Score Art.
 270

 - Take-Your-Own-Line Art.
 271

 - Knock-Out Competition Art.
 272

 An exception to the above: Competitions with less than 10 athletes.
-Rider(s) may elect at the time of the presentation to receive the allocated points.
+Athletes may elect at the time of the presentation to receive the allocated points.
 The decision to take this option must be made at the competition and be communicated to the judge, who will mark the results sheet that is sent to the EA office so that the office can allocate the correct points to the horse

-Riders or owners may elect to take one (1) point if a horse jumps two clear rounds The decision to take this option must be made at the competition and be communicated to the judge, who will mark the performance card with a circled numeral "1" (1)and must initial the entry.
+Athletes or owners may elect to take 1 point if a horse jumps two clear rounds The decision to take this option must be made at the competition and be communicated to the judge, who will mark the performance card with a circled numeral "1" (1) and must initial the entry.
 The judge should then record this decision on the results sheet that is sent to the EA office so that the office can allocate the correct points to the horse.